-In May 2016, the Company entered into a license agreement with Jubilant Biosys Limited ("Jubilant"), whereby the Company obtained an exclusive, worldwide license to Jubilant's family of patents covering compounds that inhibit BET proteins such as BRD4, including CK-103.
-Under the terms of the license agreement, the Company paid Jubilant an up-front licensing fee of \$2.0 million, and Jubilant is eligible to receive payments up to an aggregate of approximately \$89.0 million upon the Company's successful achievement of certain clinical development and regulatory milestones, of which \$59.5 million are due upon various regulatory approvals to commercialize the products.
-In addition, Jubilant is eligible to receive payments up to an aggregate of \$89.0 million upon the Company's successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a tiered low to mid-single digit percentage of net sales.
+In May 2016, the Company entered into a license agreement with Jubilant Biosys Limited ("Jubilant"), whereby the Company obtained an exclusive, worldwide license to Jubilant's family of patents covering compounds that inhibit BET proteins such as BRD4, including

+CK-103.
+Jubilant is eligible to receive payments up to an aggregate of approximately \$88.4 million upon the Company's successful achievement of certain clinical development and regulatory milestones, of which \$59.5 million are due upon various regulatory approvals to commercialize the products.
+In addition, Jubilant is eligible to receive payments up to an aggregate of \$89.3 million upon the Company's successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a tiered low to mid-single digit percentage of net sales.

 In connection with the license agreement with Jubilant, the Company entered into a sublicense agreement with TGTX, a related party, to develop and commercialize the compounds licensed in the field of hematological malignancies, while the Company retains the right to develop and commercialize these compounds in the field of solid tumors.
-Under the terms of the sublicense agreement, TGTX paid the Company \$1.0 million, representing an upfront licensing fee, and the Company is eligible to receive substantive potential milestone payments up to an aggregate of approximately \$87.2 million upon TGTX's successful achievement of clinical development and regulatory milestones.
-This is comprised of up to approximately \$25.5 million upon TGTX's successful completion of three clinical development milestones for two licensed products, and up to approximately \$61.7 million upon the achievement of five regulatory approvals and first commercial sales in specified territories for two licensed products.
-In addition, the Company is eligible to receive potential milestone payments up to an aggregate of \$89.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales by TGTX, for two licensed products, in addition to royalty payments based on a mid-single digit percentage of net sales by TGTX.
+The Company is eligible to receive substantive potential milestone payments up to an aggregate of approximately \$87.4 million upon TGTX's successful achievement of clinical development and regulatory milestones.
+This is comprised of up to approximately \$25.5 million upon TGTX's successful completion of three clinical development milestones for two licensed products, and up to approximately \$61.9 million upon the achievement of five regulatory approvals and first commercial sales in specified territories for two licensed products.
+In addition, the Company is eligible to receive potential milestone payments up to an aggregate of \$89.3 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales by TGTX, for two licensed products, in addition to royalty payments based on a mid-single digit percentage of net sales by TGTX.
 TGTX also pays the Company 50% of Investigational New Drug enabling costs and patent expenses.
-For the three months ended June 30, 2022 and 2021, the Company recognized approximately \$2,000 and \$55,000, respectively, in revenue related to the sublicense agreement in the Condensed Statements of Operations.
-For the six months ended June 30, 2022 and 2021, the Company recognized approximately \$23,000 and \$78,000, respectively, in revenue related to the sublicense agreement in the Condensed Statements of Operations.
+For the three months ended March 31, 2023 and 2022, the Company recognized approximately \$6,000 and \$21,000, respectively, in revenue related to the sublicense agreement in the Condensed Statements of Operations.